rishiraj824/chalk-it-out/README.md

 ## chalk-it-out

+### About the client

-Head over to [https://github.com/rishiraj824/chalk-it-out/wiki](https://github.com/rishiraj824/chalk-it-out/wiki) to brainstorm and contribute.
+Head over to [https://github.com/rishiraj824/chalk-it-out/wiki](https://github.com/rishiraj824/chalk-it-out/wiki) for more.

 ### `yarn start`